 While there is a wealth of research which discusses and applies concepts of affordances and dynamic agency, often in the field of HCI, the focus is often skewed towards individual rather than on collective action (Kaptelinin and Nardi, 2012b).
-Additionally, while Stetsenko’s (A. Stetsenko, 2020b) critique of relational approaches to agency, both outside and within CHAT circles, invites us to resist the marginalisation of the role of the individual.
-Stetsenko critiques both conceptions of human agency an individual attribute or a negation of human agency which views individuals as helpless bodies in wider cultural phenomenon (Matusov et al., 2016; A. P. Stetsenko, 2020).
+Additionally, while Stetsenko’s (2020b) critique of relational approaches to agency, both outside and within CHAT circles, invites us to resist the marginalisation of the role of the individual.
+Stetsenko (2020) critiques both conceptions of human agency an individual attribute or a negation of human agency which views individuals as helpless bodies in wider cultural phenomenon (Matusov et al., 2016).
 Instead, agency involves both contextual tensions and human volition.
 Thus, Stetsenko proposes a transformative activist stance (TAS) to address the societal urgency of agency with a direct focus on political dimensions.
 For Stetsenko the stakes are high given ecological and military crises caused by late stage capitalism, but there is still everything to play for (Stetsenko, 2023).
 Thus, Stetsenko advocates a flagrantly partisan approach for researchers, as a reaction to a perceived pose of neutrality or distancing present post-modern and post-human approaches (A. P. Stetsenko, 2020; A. Stetsenko, 2020a).

-While the overall focus being societal change, TAS has been applied to smaller scale concrete explorations, including play (Stetsenko and Ho, 2015), transformation in a group home for adolescents (Vianna and Stetsenko, 2011) (MORE?).
+While the overall focus is societal change, TAS has been applied to smaller scale concrete explorations, including play (Stetsenko and Ho, 2015), transformation in a group dhome for adolescents (Vianna and Stetsenko, 2011) (MORE?).
 The second example in group home used a case study of an individual to gain an in-depth picture of transformations concerning identity and learning contexts.
 In TAS aspects of conceptual understandings of agency and specifics of methodology are less explored than the motivational dimensions.
-While the urgent call to research community for partisan involvement is not accompanied by suggested means to undertake this process, the method of auto-ethnography is used in several studies (Vianna and Stetsenko, 2011).
-Thus TAS can be seen primarily as a conceptual approach in contradiction to TADS which is presented together with Change Laboratory as a suggested methodology, thus more closely linked to an applied approach.
+While the urgent call to research community for partisan involvement is not accompanied by suggested means to undertake this process, the method of auto-ethnography is used in several studies which draw on this concept (Vianna and Stetsenko, 2011).
+Thus, TAS can be seen primarily as a conceptual approach in contradiction to TADS which is presented together with Change Laboratory as a suggested methodology, thus more closely linked to an applied approach.

 Transformation agency through double stimulation (TADS) - On double stimulation and agency